haoze-wang04/haoze-wang04.github.io/_pages/about.md

 My work has been published to venues including STOC and ISAAC.

-Beside research, I am also interested in games and designing games, and, novels and writing novels.
+Beside research, I am also interested in games and designing games, novels and writing novels.

-I will start an internship at MPI soon.
+I will start an internship at Max Planck Institute (MPI) soon.

 **I am currently seeking Ph.D. positions.**
 <!-- and also girlfriend :) -->